Sonia Shankman Orthogenic School: Practice

 A 1990 Chicago Tribune article reported: "Of the 19 alumni of the Orthogenic School interviewed for this story, some are still bitterly angry at Bettelheim, 20 or 30 years after leaving the institution.
 Others say their stays did them good, and they express gratitude for having had the opportunity to be at the school.
 All agree that Bettelheim frequently struck his young and vulnerable patients.
 What is equally significant is that none of Bettelheim's successors at the Orthogenic School now contradicts these reports."

 This same article reported abusive treatment, such as: • That Bettelheim pulled an adolescent girl out of a shower and hit and berated her in front of dormitory mates. • That he summoned another teenage girl from a toilet stall for a thrashing, • That he did not allow a male student to take asthma medication, on the theory that asthma was psychologically caused • Ronald Angres wrote in a Commentary magazine essay, "I lived for years in terror of his beatings, in terror of his footsteps in the dorms-in abject, animal terror."

 The Building

 The school is approximately 85 years old and was located at 1365 E 60th St from the 1940s to 2014.
 The building in which the school resided was much older and had been restored and renovated several times since its occupation.
 The building itself consisted of three segments - a school wing, a dormitory wing, and a "transitional wing" which housed various student-used spaces.
 Parts of the building were also used by the Hyde Park Day School, a school for children with learning disabilities.

+The Second Building

-In 2014 the school moved to a new building.
+In 2014 the O School moved buildings three blocks away.
 The new building, like the previous one, is shared with Hyde Park Day School.
 It is located at 6245 South Ingleside Avenue in Chicago's West Woodlawn neighborhood.